Craft beer drinker and travel adventurer Red Hunt takes a much awaited trip to Parry Sound, Ontario to sample the ales and fairways.

 Another fine surprise at Trestle Brewing Company was learning how they intend to use their space in coming months as patio season ends and we’re all lured inside.
 Talking to one of the friendly servers, music and trivia events are destined to become popular draws.

-Their event listing is something to keep an eye on as they already have a few events lined up for November, including an evening of Story and Song with Matthew Byrne.
-A lot of other local talent will be popping up on the event schedule – local beer and local music?
+Their event listing is something to keep an eye on too since a lot of talent always seems to keep popping up on the event schedule – local beer and local music?
 You can’t go wrong!

 Two fantastically contrasting breweries in the Parry Sound area, each worth checking out!